 There has never been a better time to visit Myanmar (Burma), this country is becoming more and more popular with travellers and there are so many amazing destinations.
 Get information, advice and inspiration for the best things to do if you would like to travel, go backpacking or take a gap year in Myanmar.

 Myanmar Travel Ideas, Backpacking Trips & Gap Year Programs

 With One World 365 you can discover a beautiful country which is still not over populated with tourists.

 Our Myanmar destination guide aims to give you all the information you need to have an amazing experience in this amazing country.
 Find affordable travel and backpacking ideas with advice for amazing things to do and how you can be more than just your average traveller.
 You can also get recommendations for places to stay and how visit Myanmar on a budget.

-Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking, take a gap year or volunteer in Myanmar.
+Find inspiration for the best things to do if you would like to book a holiday, travel or go backpacking in Myanmar.

 - Capital: Naypyidaw